The 35 Best Small Kitchen Storage and Organization Ideas You’ll Want to Try ASAP

 14. Steal space from neighboring rooms.

 And that bring us to our next point.
-So your kitchen is only five square feet?
+So your kitchen is only five-square-feet?
 Try stealing a few extra inches from an adjacent room.
+A hybrid room can really unify the space and creates a more open vibe.

 Tour the rest of the space: Danielle’s Bright & Multi-Functional Top Floor Apartment at Apartment Therapy